Ben Aaronovitch: Doctor Who and television work

+Proposed serials

-In May 1987, Aaronovitch submitted “Knight Fall” to the Doctor Who production office for Season 25.
+In May 1987, Aaronovitch submitted Knight Fall to the Doctor Who production office for season 25.
 The story concerned privatization.
 Script editor Andrew Cartmel liked the story ideas, but felt that the script was inappropriate for the series and had too many supporting characters.

-Transit

-After failing to feature Aaronovitch's “Knight Fall” storyline to production, Aaronovitch submitted a story in June 1987, entitled Transit.
-The story would see the Doctor and Ace in the future, land in a metro station, and discover transportation portals that could lead any body throughout the Solar System, but one of the portals leads a gate way to hell.
-Even though it is unexplainable to how Aaronovitch's scripts of “Transit” never came to fruition, he would adapt the story as a book for Virgin New Adventures series in December 1992.
+After failing to feature Aaronovitch's Knight Fall storyline to production, Aaronovitch submitted a story in June 1987, entitled Transit.
+The story would see the Doctor and Ace in the future, land in a metro station, and discover transportation portals that led throughout the Solar System, but one of the portals is a gateway to hell.
+Even though Aaronovitch's scripts of Transit never came to fruition, he would adapt the story as a book for Virgin New Adventures series in December 1992.

-Bad Destination

-During Summer of 1988, Aaronovitch submitted a three-part adventure story for Doctor Who’s 27th Season (which never came to fruition), and was called ”Bad Destination”.
-The story would feature The Doctor seeing Ace as a captain of a hospital spaceship which is being under attack by the Metatraxi.
-The story, however, was abandoned when, in September 1989, the BBC cancelled Doctor Who after its 26 Season, due to declining audiences.
+In 1988, Aaronovitch submitted a three-part adventure story called Bad Destination for the 27th season of Doctor Who.
+The story would feature The Doctor seeing Ace as a captain of a hospital spaceship which is under attack by the Metatraxi.
+It went unused when declining audiences led the BBC to cancel Doctor Who in September 1989 after its 26th season.
 In July 2011, Big Finish Productions released the story as Earth Aid, by Aaronovitch and Cartmel.